 Course Coordinator Availability: By appointment

 You should have satisfactorily completed the prerequisite courses HWSS1133 Critical Approaches to Social Work before you commence this course.
 Note it is a condition of enrolment at RMIT that you accept responsibility for ensuring that you have completed the prerequisite/s and agree to concurrently enrol in co-requisite courses before enrolling in a course.
 For your information the RMIT Course Requisites policy can be found at: http://www.rmit.edu.au/browse;ID=twx09y07zi1c

-Social Work with Individuals is a core course in the third year of the Bachelor of Social Work and Social Science Psychology/ Social Work programs.
+Casework and Advocacy is a core course in the Bachelor of Social Work and Social Science Psychology/ Social Work programs.
 In this course, you will develop theoretical frameworks and practical skills for working with people in oppressive situations in different settings.
 You will consider people’s situations within their broader family, social, cultural, legal and psychological contexts with a focus on gender, culture, class, age and other power dimensions.
 You will consider the personal to political contexts of people’s experience of oppressive situations and the need to strengthen personal and collective capacity to improve access to services and build inner resources.

 You will have the opportunity to explore: practice models for responding to individuals; theories of explanation for working with individuals and theories of intervention for working with individuals in particular depth.